Long-time tails and cage effect in driven granular fluids

 Due to the inelastic nature of the collisions, we have to feed energy into the system in order to maintain a stationary state.
 This can be done either by driving through the boundaries, like shearing the system or vibrating its walls \cite{puglisi-2005}, or alternatively by bulk driving like on an air table or the experiments of ref. \cite{schroeter}.
 Here we choose the simplest bulk driving~\cite{PhysRevE.54.R9} and kick a given particle, say particle $i$, instantaneously at time $t$ according to

-The driving amplitude $v_\mathrm{Dr}$ is constant and the direction $\xi_i(t)$ is chosen randomly with $\langle\xi_i^{(\alpha)} \xi_j^{(\beta)}(t^\prime)\rangle=\delta_{ij} \delta_{\alpha\beta} \delta (t-t^\prime)$ with the cartesian components $\xi_i^{(\alpha)}$, $\alpha=x,y,z$ distributed according to a Gaussian with zero mean.
+The driving amplitude $v_\mathrm{Dr}$ is constant and the direction $\bm\xi_i(t)$ is chosen randomly with $\langle\xi_i^{(\alpha)}(t) \xi_j^{(\beta)}(t^\prime)\rangle=\delta_{ij} \delta_{\alpha\beta} \delta (t-t^\prime)$ with the cartesian components $\xi_i^{(\alpha)}$, $\alpha=x,y,z$, distributed according to a Gaussian with zero mean.
 In practice we implement the stochastic process by kicking the particles randomly with frequency $f_\mathrm{Dr}$.

 If a single particle is kicked at a particular instant, momentum is not conserved.
 Due to the random direction of the kicks the time average will restore the conservation of global momentum, but only on average.
 Momentum conservation is known to be essential for the appearance of long-time tails in elastic fluids.
-In fact the coupling of the tagged particle's density to the diffusion of transverse shear is responsible for the long-time tail of the velocity autocorrelation.
-Momentum conservation also has important consequences for the static structure factor \cite{art:ernst-1999,art:kranz-2008}.
-To ensure momentum conservation not only for the time averaged quantity but at every instant of time, we introduce kicks of opposite direction for pairs of particles~\cite{dissip_part}.
+In fact the coupling of the tagged particle's density to the diffusion of transverse shear is responsible for the long-time tail of the VACF in elastic fluids.
+Hence we also study a second driving mechanism, in which pairs of particles are kicked in opposite directions~\cite{dissip_part}.
 However even this kind of driving conserves momentum only globally.
 To ensure momentum conservation even on small scales, we choose pairs of neighbouring particles and kick these in opposite directions.
 Our system is very close to an elastic fluid, in the sense that we provide the thermal energy ``by hand''.
 We regard this as a useful first step to investigate, which features of an elastic molecular fluid pertain to a driven inelastic granular fluid.